 - Handy tips about using filters for landscape photography (2/3)

-To create bokeh (blur or haze and light spots) and a blurred background to your landscape shot, I refer you to my specific blog.
+I refer you to my blog to create bokeh (blur or haze and light spots) and a blurred background to your landscape shot.

 8. Preparation before you go

-Get ready in advance: make sure the batteries are charged and that you have enough memory cards.
-Be organised: organise your camera bag logically.
+Prepare in advance: make sure the batteries are charged and you have enough memory cards.
+Be organized: logically organize your camera bag.

-Protect your equipment: the weather can change from sunny to rainy in an instant.
+Protect your equipment: the weather can change from sunny to rainy instantly.
 Pack a simple rubbish bag to cover your camera if necessary.
-Many camera’s have no problem with light rain but too much water can damage both the camera body and lens.
-If there is not too much wind an umbrella might help as well.
-If you don’t have a helping hand around try an umbrella holder or a clamp.
-Make sure that you have at least a few micro fiber cloths available when photographing in rain or wet conditions.
+Many cameras have no problem with light rain, but too much water can damage the camera’s body and lens.
+If there is not too much wind, an umbrella might also help.
+If you don’t have a helping hand, try an umbrella holder or a clamp.
+Ensure you have at least a few microfiber cloths available when photographing in rain or wet conditions.

-Clean your equipment: make sure the lens and camera sensor are clean from dust and smudges.
+Clean your equipment: Ensure the lens and camera sensor are clean from dust and smudges.
 Do not forget to clean the legs of your tripod after a hike through the mud in the countryside or the sand and the salt at the coast.

 9. Inspiration before you take off

 My advice is to become a travelling photographer instead of a photographing traveller.
 Prepare yourself when you travel to a certain area.
-Nowadays, you can find enough inspiration on social media such as Facebook, Instagram, Pinterest or photo books etc. Do not just copy what you see there, but it can give some ideas to visit specific areas.
+Nowadays, you can find enough inspiration on social media such as Facebook, Instagram, Pinterest, photo books, etc. Do not just copy what you see there; it can give you some ideas for visiting specific areas.

-You don’t have to skip tourist sites, as they are usually worth a visit even if they are photographed a million times.
+You don’t have to skip tourist sites, as they are usually worth a visit even if photographed a million times.
 Try to find an original point of view.
 That’s not always easy for iconic sites.
-Go earlier than the mass of tourists, or much later, the light will be different too.
-Try using a very wide lens or a zoom lens, add an interesting subject in the foreground etc. In the worst case, turn around and photograph all the other photographers taking snapshots.
-Maybe you will see a spectacular sunset behind you?
-Or on the way to a popular location, you might come across some unexpected gems.
+Go earlier than the mass of tourists or much later.
+The light will be different, too.
+Try using a very wide or zoom lens, add an interesting subject in the foreground, etc. In the worst case, turn around and photograph all the other photographers taking snapshots.
+Maybe you will see a spectacular sunset behind you.
+Or, on the way to a popular location, you might come across some unexpected gems.

 10. Post-processing

 Post-processing is not cheating, but always take care not to exaggerate.
-If your viewers say “that is well photoshopped”, then you have probably gone too far already.
-Landscape icon Ansel Adams could also spend hours in the darkroom getting the best out of his images but without it being noticed as such.
+If your viewers say, “That is well photoshopped,” you have probably gone too far.
+Landscape icon Ansel Adams could also spend hours in the darkroom getting the best out of his images without it being noticed.

-To get the best out of your images, I cannot repeat enough to shoot in RAW-format.
+I cannot repeat enough to shoot in RAW format to get the best out of your images.
 The backdrop is that the files will be larger.
-Your camera will already apply compression to JPG-files, which immediately results in some loss of detail.
-RAW files straight from the camera, usually have little contrast and sharpness, but rest assured that all information is present to get the best out of them in Lightroom, Photoshop or other post-processing programs.
+Your camera will already apply compression to JPG files, immediately resulting in some detail loss.
+RAW files straight from the camera usually have little contrast and sharpness, but rest assured that all information is present to get the best out of them in Lightroom, Photoshop or other post-processing programs.
 You will have full control.
-It is therefore normal that your images require some degree of post-processing which does not mean photo manipulation, of course.
+It is, therefore, normal that your images require some post-processing, which does not mean photo manipulation.

-The use of Photoshop might frighten you because it can be a complex piece of software.
+Photoshop might frighten you because it can be a complex piece of software.
 To a novice, I would suggest to get started with Lightroom.
-This is a very logic first step and it is far more user friendly.
-And if you want to go a step further in the development of your post-processing skills, you can always add Photoshop at a later point.
-If you want to take it easy because you are not very proficient with post-processing you might look at the use of pre-sets, which can transform your landscape photo with one click of a button.
-But if you want to have everything in control in detail, from beginning to end, you will also have to study the techniques of post-processing.
-So, my advice would be taking a course or search for specific solutions on YouTube.
+This is a very logical first step and is far more user-friendly.
+And if you want to develop your post-processing skills, you can always add Photoshop later.
+If you want to take it easy because you are not very proficient with post-processing, you might look at the use of pre-sets, which can transform your landscape photo with one click of a button.
+But to have everything in control in detail, you must also study the post-processing techniques from beginning to end.
+So, I would advise taking a course or searching for specific solutions on YouTube.
 Be warned that photo editing can become as addictive as photography itself

 11. Afterwards

 Back up your memory cards as soon as possible.
 Do not leave your files sitting on your memory card too long.
-You would not be the first to erase older files that you did not transfer yet by accident.
-After transferring the files from your memory card, it is a good idea to reformat the card, this will keep them in better shape and ready for use.
-It would be a pity if you run out of space when on a hike.
+You would not be the first to erase older files you did not transfer accidentally.
+After transferring the files from your memory card, it is a good idea to reformat the card; this will keep it in better shape and ready for use.
+It would be a pity you ran out of space while hiking.
 When I am on the road for several days, I make every evening a backup on a loose memory card backup device that combines a battery-powered hard drive with a memory card reader in a portable package.
 I don’t need a computer for that.

-On your computer create a logic system of naming your folders.
-This will help you later to retrieve them.
-I use a combination of the year and the place, but there are plenty of options as long it stays logic for you.
+On your computer, create a logic system for naming your folders.
+This will help you later retrieve them.
+I use a combination of the year and the place, but there are plenty of options as long as it stays logic for you.

-Further, I hope it is needless to mention to make sure that your files on your desktop or laptop are regularly backed up.
-It wouldn’t be the first time a computer crash made everything disappear.
+Further, I hope it is needless to mention that you should regularly back up your files on your desktop or laptop.
+It wouldn’t be the first time a computer crash has made everything disappear.

 Feedback

-As always, I welcome you to leave a comment or question here below…
+As always, I welcome you to leave a comment or question below…

 Leave a reply